joedski/regex-tokenizer/README.md

 Creates a new Tokenizer.

 - `options`: Plain Object; An object with the following properties:
 	- `rules`: Array; An array of rules, each rule itself specified as an array of 2 or 3 elements.
-See *addRule()* below.
+See *Tokenizer#addRule* below.
 		- Default: `[]`
 	- `onToken`: Function( `token` ); A function that gets called every time a token is sliced off the input stream.
 		- Default: `function(){}`